bastion-rs/blog/_posts/2020-02-23-bastion-floating-on-tide-part-1.md

 ### Conclusion

-As said in the disclaimer, there are several ways to recover from this, and in part two of this series, we will explore one way to escape this prime numbers russian roulette.
+As said in the disclaimer, there are several ways to recover from this, and in [part two](/2020/06/14/bastion-floating-on-tide-part-2.html), we will explore one way to escape this prime numbers russian roulette.
 We will add fault tolerance, and dive a bit into the actor model by building a Bastion on Tide!

 I hope you enjoyed reading this blog post as much as I enjoyed writing it, and I can't wait to share part two with you!